The Travel Guide to Vanua Levu for Families© FijiPocketGuide.com

 Snorkelling

 For families with kids who can swim, snorkelling is a must-do in Vanua Levu!
-Surrounded by outstanding coral reefs with an array of amazing marine life, Vanua Levu is the ideal location to see Fiji’s famous marine life.
-Join The Remote Resort for their snorkelling tour to the Rainbow Reef or to snorkel with manta rays.
-Split Rock is another snorkelling hotspot with lots of colourful fish.
-The area is just off the coast of the Jean-Michel Cousteau Resort, while trips there are also available with Koro Sun.
-Finally, explore the famed Namena Marine Reserve with Savasi Island and Daku Resort.
+Surrounded by complex and colourful coral reefs, Vanua Levu is the ideal location to see Fiji’s famous marine life.
+Join Sau Bay Resort for their snorkelling experience at Rainbow Reef or to snorkel with manta rays.
+Split Rock is another snorkelling hotspot in Vanua Levu with an interesting underwater rock formation and lots of colourful fish.
+This area is just off the coast of the Jean-Michel Cousteau Resort, while trips there are also available with Koro Sun.
+Finally, explore the pristine Namena Marine Reserve with resorts such as Savasi Island.

 Trip to the Vuodomo Waterfall